 With the TI-84 Plus CE, your calculation and graphing tasks perform much faster, and operation of the many mathematics and science functions of this calculator is much smoother.
 For the price you pay, this graphing calculator is actually a steal compared to other, more costly options on the market.

 - The size of the screen is 320 x 240 pixels or 2.8 inches diagonally;

 - It gets its power from a TI rechargeable battery

 - You can store data and apps using its 3.0 MB flash ROM memory capacity;

 - This graphing calculator also has 154 KB of RAM memory available;

-- It can be connected to the computer through its USB port.
+- It connects to the computer through its USB port.